Recommended Entry Courses

 As an entry point into this area of study, we recommend any of the following courses:

 • PHYS 107.
-Introductory Physics of Living Systems I/Lab (offered Fall 2024) – note: this course is aimed at students in the life sciences, particularly those with pre-health interest, but is usually taken, in that case, during the second year as students with pre-health interests should take CHEM 107/107 first..
+Introductory Physics of Living Systems I/Lab (offered Fall 2025) – This course is aimed at students in the life sciences, particularly those with pre-health interest, but is usually taken, in that case, during the second year as students with pre-health interests should take CHEM 107/108 first.
 If first-year students are more interested in the physical sciences than pre-health they should take PHYS 109.

 • PHYS 109.
-Energy, Matter, and Motion (offered Fall 2024) – note: first year students with any interest in physics, chemistry, mathematics, or engineering should register for PHYS 109
+Energy, Matter, and Motion (offered Fall 2026) – First–year students with any interest in physics, physical chemistry, mathematics, or engineering should register for PHYS 109

 • PHYS 211.
-Newtonian Mechanics (offered Fall 2024) Students with a strong background in physics can begin with this core course, with permission of the instructor.
-Note: this course is ideal for a student who comes to Bates with extensive physics preparation including but not limited to students with International Baccalaureate (IB) preparation
+Newtonian Mechanics (offered Fall 2026) Students with a strong background in physics can begin with this core course, with permission of the instructor (email the professor to get permission).
+This course is designed for sophomores and juniors, but it can sometimes be appropriate for a student who comes to Bates with extensive physics preparation, such as International Baccalaureate (IB).
+The recommended entry course for most first-year students, including students with Advanced Placement (AP) Physics preparation, is PHYS 109.

 These courses also enable you to complete the general education requirements because they are tagged as (MOI):